cellml/libcellml-archived/docs/developmentProcess/libcellml-development-setup.rst

   git remote add prime https://github.com/cellml/libcellml git config remote.prime.pushurl "you really didn't want to do that" #This is optional

-(Note: The third command is optional, and only recommended if you have sufficient permission to push directly to the prime repository.)
+.. note:: The third command is optional, and only recommended if you have sufficient permission to push directly to the prime repository.

 You have now added a new remote named **prime** and set origin as the default fetch and push location to point at your fork on GitHub.
 Here **prime** is a reference to the main definitive repository where releases are made for the libCellML project.
 You have also optionally also set the **prime** repository as read-only by setting an invalid push URL.